jmcmorris/CreaDocs/src/api/siege.worldgen.rst

    .. staticmethod:: populateAreaEmptyThreshold( layer, area, tolerance, threshold)

-      After callling Threshold stores a dictionary of x values mapped to their y values added to the threshold
+      After calling Threshold stores a dictionary of x values mapped to their y values added to the threshold

       :param layer:  What layer area is inside